 The authors also highlight that participants in the relational agent condition started out with lower drinking levels and thus had less room to improve.
 The control group, by comparison, had higher baseline levels of alcohol use and more room to improve.
 If alcohol use in the relational agent condition was similar to the control condition at baseline, it’s possible that the relational agent intervention may have in fact product a statistically significant improvement in drinking.
 It’s also possible, however, that participants were not engaging in treatment after initial referral (even though the majority of participants got to an initial specialty treatment session), or that longer term follow-up was needed to capture an intervention effect on alcohol use (i.e., beyond 3 months).

-The observed benefits of the relational agent intervention should be viewed in light of the fact that the relational agent can provide SBIRT without burdening primary care staff and could be administered in waiting rooms or at home.
-The timesaving potential of relational agent interventions could lead to more consistent and thorough assessment of alcohol use problems because the relational agent can administer the full-length version of the AUDIT or additional screening measures without placing more administrative burden on physicians, nurses and other clinic staff.
+It’s important to note that the relational agent can provide SBIRT without burdening primary care staff and could be administered in many contexts outside of the clinic.
+Also, the efficiency of the relational agent could lead to more consistent assessment of alcohol use problems without placing more administrative burden on clinical staff.

 As noted by the authors:

 - The current study was limited in that eligibility was determined by, and recruitment was contingent on AUDIT-C scores obtained by clinic staff who appear to have administered the measure in an inconsistent manner.

 - Generalizability of the results should be interpreted in light of under-representation of women, which is expected in the male-dominated veteran population, and racial and ethnic diversity.